 - When the neighbor is listening to music, and you always hear some bass notes louder than the rest of the music, it might be caused by room modes in your or your neighbors apartment.

 - A large vehicle drives by your apartment, and you can hear how the sound resonates at a specific frequency.
 This is also often caused by room modes.

 - The low frequency sounds from your washing machine gets amplified at certain rotation speeds.

 The easiest to understand, and perhaps most obvious, disadvantage of room modes is in sound reproduction.
 It should be noted that room modes can cause numerous other problems, not directly related to high fidelity audio, in residential apartments.
 They might amplify sounds caused by traffic.
 They might sometimes amplify the sounds caused by HVAC equipment (ventilation, pumps, compressors).
 They might also cause some low frequencies to travel very efficiently from the neighbor's apartment to your apartment in a residential building (due to coupling), even if the structures in themselves have good sound insulating properties.

 What are room modes?

 A sound wave can be visualized, literally, as a wave.
-In the simulation above, you will see what happens when a sound source emits an impulse in a room with two walls.
+In the simulation above, you will see what happens when a sound source emits an impulse in a room with two walls (the sound is allowed to freely escape in the free directions).
 The plane represents a cut plane, i.e. the sound pressure at a certain height in the room.
 The deflection of the plane represents sound pressure.
 You can specify how many times the sound reflects from the walls using the controls ("open controls - reflections").

 Try moving the source around a bit, to get a feeling of how the simulation works.
 You can do this by adjusting the "position" slider in the control panel.
 Press "reset" to restart the simulation.